dromescu/awesome_aws_reinvent2017_workshops/README.md

 * SID343 - User Management and App Authentication with Amazon Cognito
 * SID341 - Using AWS CloudTrail Logs for Scalable, Automated Anomaly Detection
 * STG319 - Data Security in the Cloud Demystified – Policies, Protection, and Tools for Your Data Assets
+* SID342 - Protect Your Web Applications from Common Attack Vectors Using AWS WAF
+* STG321 - Amazon EFS: Leverage the Power of a Distributed Shared File System in the Cloud

 ## Serverless
 * SRV331 - Build a Multi-Region Serverless Application for Resilience and High Availability